-MESSAGE FROM THE VICE-CHANCELLOR
+MESSAGE FROM THE VICE - CHANCELLOR

-I am extremely delighted to provide this message on the occasion of publishing the Undergraduate Guide - Academic Year 2020/2021 compiled by the Faculty of Management and Commerce, South Eastern University of Sri Lanka.
-I am also pleased to welcome another batch of students to the Faculty of Management and Commerce.
-The

-South Eastern University of Sri Lanka, a fast-developing center of academic excellence in the country, is now in the process of providing facilities required for the students and empowering the graduates with skills and attributes expected by the national and global employers through combined efforts of all the stakeholders including academics and students.
+I am extremely delighted to pen this message on the occasion of publishing the Undergraduate Guide - Academic Year 2022/2023 compiled by the Faculty of Management and Commerce, South Eastern University of Sri Lanka.
+I am alsopleased to welcome the fresh batch of students to the Faculty of Management and Commerce.
+The South Eastern University of Sri Lanka, a fast-thriving center of academic excellence in the country, is now in the process of providing all the facilities required for the students and empowering the graduates with right skills, knowledge and attitudes and other relevant attributes expected by the national and global employers through combined efforts of all the stakeholders including academics and students.

-Producing globally employable graduates with up-to-date knowledge, essential skills, positive attitudes and mindset, and empowered with English, ICT, Leadership and Soft-Skills is one of the main goals of the University.
-At the Faculty of Management and Commerce of the South Eastern University of Sri Lanka, without doubt, the students are molded to face the challenges of 21st Century contemporary business environments while enjoying comprehensive learning experiences.
+Producing globally employable graduates with up-to-date knowledge, essential skills, positive attitudes and mindset with the fusion of English, ICT, Leadership and Soft-Skills is one of the main goals of the University.
+The students, without doubt, are molded to face the challenges of the 21st Century contemporary business environments while enjoying comprehensive learning experiences, at the Faculty of Management and Commerce of the South Eastern University of SriLanka.

-I believe that this Undergraduate Guide will provide the students with all required information and some guidance for a successful learning at the Faculty of Management and Commerce.
-This Undergraduate Guide will also provide useful information on the Faculty of Management and Commerce, academic programmes the faculty offer and other relevant details to all the stakeholders including prospective students and employers.
-I hope this Undergraduate Guide will be used immensely and maximum benefits will be derived by the users in achieving their goals of achieving excellence.
+I strongly believe that this Undergraduate Guide will provide with the students with all the required information and guidance for a successful academic career progressing at the Faculty of Management and Commerce.
+This Guide provides useful information on the Faculty of Management and Commerce, academic programs the faculty offers and other relevant details to all the stakeholders including prospective students and the employers.
+I hope this Guide will also be used immensely and maximum benefits will be derived by the users in achieving their goals of achieving excellence.

-I would like to extend my gratitude to the editorial committee members of this Undergraduate Guide for their tireless efforts in producing a well-structured and a resourceful Undergraduate Guide.
+I would like to extend my sincere gratitude to the editorial committee members of this Undergraduate Guide for their tireless efforts put forth in producing a well-structured and resourceful Undergraduate Guide.
 I would like to wish the students of the Faculty of Management and Commerce all the success in their future endeavors.

-Professor A. Rameez, PhD (NUS) Vice-Chancellor South Eastern University of Sri Lanka.
+Dr. UL.
+Abdul Majeed Acting Vice - Chancellor South Eastern University of Sri Lanka.
+24.10.2024